…is an episode of The Simpsons, but also an odd video.

 I’d have to write reams about the surrounding culture, how it became an easy-bake recipe for trolling and griefing, how some scrub would ask for CS hacks on IRC and you’d link him to goatse.cx and laugh while imagining his face, how it then became the flashpoint for various internet dramas (the scrabble to secure the goatse.cx domain name after the Christmas Island authorities intervened, the search to identify “the goatse dude”, etc), and eventually became a shibboleth for the weird web: something you either “get” or don’t.

-For many of us, goatse was a shock, a loss of virginity, the moment the safety rails fell away and we realized just how bad the internet was.
-It’s also a humbling reminder that no matter how weird you are, you’re probably fairly normal in the grand scheme of things.
+For many of us, goatse was a shock, a loss of virginity, the moment the safety rails fell away and we realized just how terrifying the internet was.
+It’s a humbling reminder that no matter how weird you think you are, you’re probably pretty normal in the grand scheme of things.
 But I don’t think I’m making much progress at explaining goatse.
 In the end, it just exists: this awful, inexplicable thing that everyone knows about but nobody talks about, a cancer the internet is slowly dying from.
 A few days ago, the Toronto Sun put this on their Twitter feed, and everyone went “haha” without even acknowledging what it was.
 That’s the correct way to experience goatse.
 Wordlessly.

 Bart the General is a similar case.
 It can’t be done justice.
 This Youtube comment by “Fudgaboutit” sums it up.